Best Of16 min read

 Try Bluehost

-Bluehost is everywhere in WordPress circles, and there's a reason — they're officially recommended by WordPress.org and make WordPress setup genuinely foolproof.
-If you've never built a site before and you're going the WordPress route, Bluehost holds your hand through the whole process in a way that most other hosts don't bother with.
+Bluehost is everywhere in WordPress communities, and there's a reason.
+They're officially recommended by WordPress.org and make getting WordPress up and running genuinely foolproof.
+If you've never built a site before and you're going with WordPress, Bluehost holds your hand through the whole process in a way competitors don't bother with.

 Key Features: